swainechen/hfufs/README.md

 ```

 ## Under Active Construction
-I'm in the process of making this easier to use and integrate with PopGenome, so please check back often!
+This works now if you can calculate n, k, and theta.
+There are quite a few other packages to do this from an alignment.
+I'm in the process of making this package and set of functions easier to use and integrate with one of these packages (PopGenome), so please check back often!
+In addition, the Stirling number estimator is done and should work well for non-population genetics applications also!